Beau Belga: Professional career

 He was the seventh overall draft pick by Purefoods in 2008 before being traded to Burger King.
 He found his niche as a basketball player while playing for coach Yeng Guiao's Rain or Shine Elasto Painters, where he was known as one of the league's toughest players.
 While with Rain or Shine, he also became teammates with J.R.
 Quiñahan, and together they formed a duo in the low block, called the Extra Rice, Inc., owing to their weight and huge appetite.

+On December 14, 2023, Belga signed a one-year contract extension with the Rain or Shine Elasto Painters.

+On April 3, 2024, Belga made history to become the first Elasto Painters local player to record a triple-double of his career, as the Elasto Painters throw it back to their Welcoat Dragons jerseys days.